Riceman2000/Riceman2000/README.md

 ![GitHub followers](https://img.shields.io/github/followers/Riceman2000?label=Follow&style=social)

 ## About me:
 I am an embedded systems engineer by trade working in the low level world of C and Rust.
-When I do get a chance to come up to the surace world, I like to work on things that people will use and add to their toolbelt for their own programming adventures.
-Open to learn and work on any number of projects.
-I am new to the world of contributing to the open source community but I hope to make an impact on these projects I rely on so heavily.
+When I do get a chance to come up to the surace world, I like to work on things that people will use and add to their own toolbelt.
+Hoping to make an impact on these projects I rely on so heavily in the open source community.

 ### Languages:
 <!-- Reqd for dev icons: https://devicon.dev/ -->